 8 Surprising Ways to De-StressBy Stephanie E - Jenny Craig Science-Backed

 It seems like stress is inevitable these days.
-Between juggling work, social engagements, family, and trying to squeeze in some time for yourself, stress is most likely a part of your daily life.
+Between juggling work, family, and trying to squeeze in some time for yourself, stress is most likely a part of your daily life.

 But it’s important to take note of how much time you spend stressing and ensure your mind and body are getting a break, as handling an overwhelming amount of stress can result in some not-so-pleasant symptoms.
 Common side effects include headaches, muscle pain, fatigue, overeating and undereating.1 These physical symptoms are a result of the body’s natural “fight or flight” response to stress.
 While this may have kept our prehistoric ancestors safe from danger, many of our modern stressors are more psychological than physical.
 Our current reactions to stress haven’t fully adapted to these changes, which sometimes leaves us with a literal pain in the neck.2